-Department Mission: golf course at compleservice golf facilit petitive rates with all of y.
-Department Description: eighteen-hole course, driving ra nge, pro shop, and golf facility featuring an cart rentals.
-The facility nics are available to the 2023 Accomplishments: ebook social media opatrons using the 2024 Objectives: • Continue the Golf C • ent customer service e to patrons of Budget Highlights: revenues from its operation.
-The e main expenditures expenses of operation FUND 5 and the City obtains no are contract fees for the ng the Pro Shop.
+Department Mission: To provide a top-quality public golf course at competitive rates with all of the features and benefits of a full-service golf facility.
+Department Description: The Adams Municipal Golf Course is a full-service golf facility featuring an eighteen-hole course, driving range, pro shop, and cart rentals.
+The facility has a professional golf staff.
+Golf lessons and clinics are available to the public.
+2023 Accomplishments: Promoted play through Facebook social media page Provided customer service to patrons using the Golf Course 2024 Objectives: • Continue the Golf C • ent customer service e to patrons of Budget Highlights: The Golf Course director operates the Pro Shop and the City obtains revenues from its operation.
+The main expenditures are contract fees for golf course director and general expenses of operating the Pro Shop.
 13 GOLF COURSE PT 446 PRO SHOP 2021-22 ACTUAL 2022-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED BUDGET \$0 \$131,475 \$131,011 \$143,650 \$143,650